From ideation to optimization, these steps will help you create a solid process for quality content marketing.

 A content strategy is never set in stone.
 After a few months of publishing, it’s a good time to do a performance check-in.
 Look into your content traffic and performance metrics, see which pieces are doing well, and see if your rankings have improved.

 If you’re not seeing much change, don’t panic.
-Content marketing is an SEO tool that takes time to cultivate.
+Quality content marketing is an SEO tool that takes time to cultivate.
 As long as you’re producing work that’s informative, interesting, digestible, and accurate, you’re on the right track.

 Your content plan should include reminders for optimizing older content as well — ensuring all links are still active, the information is up-to-date, and any new developments are included.
 When you start to see patterns emerge that show what’s working and what’s not, you can optimize accordingly.